Skip to main content

 Accessibility

-KICC is fully wheelchair accessible.
+Venue is wheelchair accessible.
 Sign language interpretation available upon request.
-Please indicate needs in your registration.
+Please indicate any needs during registration.

 🏨 Accommodation Options